 The Hazeltine Public Library in Busti was made possible by gifts from Charles Benjamin Reed Hazeltine, and from the estate of Albert Jones left to his daughter Fanny Jones.

-Charles Benjamin Reed Hazeltine, who lived in Arlington, Massachusetts was secretary for the Mellin Food Company for many years.
-He wanted $5,000.00 of his money go to a library in Busti, to be located as near as possible to the four corners, in memory of his father Pardon Hazeltine who had lived and served in Busti.
+Charles Benjamin Reed Hazeltine, who lived in Arlington, Massachusetts was secretary of the Mellin Food Company for many years.
+He wanted $5,000 of his money to go towards books for a library in Busti, given in memory of his father Pardon Hazeltine who had lived and served in Busti.
+The library was to be located as near as possible to the five corners.
 Charles Benjamin Reed Hazeltine's will obligated the Town of Busti to provide suitable quarters for the library books and the sum of $200.00 per year for expense of administration.
 It was to be set up as a Regents Library and to be administered by the State Board of Regents.
-All books being purchased from the endowment funds are to be first approved by the State Board of Regents.
+All books purchased from the endowment funds were to be first approved by the State Board of Regents.

 Records pertaining to the establishment of the library:

-Certificate of Establishment of a new Library at Busti - December 29, 1922
+Certificate of Establishment of a new public library in Busti - December 29, 1922

 Inspection of Busti Public Library - October 27, 1923

 Provisional Charter of public library granted - January 3, 1924

 Inspection of Busti Public Library for Registration - June 24, 1924

 Opening of the Busti Public Library - June 24, 1924

 Certificate of Registration granted - November 21, 1924